davidbruce/haxe-joml/README.md

-# haxe-jogl
+# haxe-joml
-Helper library for using JOGL with the Haxe JVM target.
+Helper library for using JOML with the Haxe JVM target.